pmcgoohan/targeting-zero-mev/content-layer.md

 <p>
 The printer may submit their defence even if the first they know of it is when a fraud proof is submitted against them.
 To do this they must watch the L1 slashing contract closely.
 <p>
-For this reason, they would do better just to wait for the set to be skipped if they detect duplicate/invalid role messages.
+For this reason, they do better by waiting for the set to be skipped if they detect duplicate/invalid role messages.
 <p>
 Also note, in many cases violations are not slashed, blocks are simply not attested.
    </td>